-Reinsuranc e claims Claims Provision Expenses +£8m Driven by an increase in the claims handling reserve, as per UK GAAP.
-Premium Provision Premiums Income -£50m Future premium income has increased due to premium growth (which acts to decrease technical provisions).
-Premium Provision Premium Provision Expenses +£10m Updated in line with the 2022 business plan expenses.
-Premium Provision Future Claims Provision Future +£71m Updated to reflect the latest loss ratios from the 2022 business plan forecasts, which allow for ongoing Covid-19 impacts and rising inflation, as well as updated unearned exposure and typical seasonality in loss ratios.
-Change in I Discounting - -£30m There has been an increase in the yield curve over 2021 causing a decrease in liabilities.
+Premium Provision Future Reinsuranc e Premiums +£13m Updated to reflect RI programme purchased for 2023.
+Premium Provision Future Claims +£81m Updated to reflect the latest loss ratios from the 2023 business plan forecasts, which allow for the inflationary environment, as well as updated unearned exposure and typical seasonality in loss ratios.
+Change in Discounting Impact of -£131m There has been a substantial increase in the yield curve over 2022 causing a decrease in liabilities.
 (Note this excludes the impact on PPO claims already included under UK GAAP and the Risk Margin which is included below).
-Risk Margin (unaudited) -£4 -£47m Reflecting updated Internal Model output and updated yield curve, which has increased since last year end.
-Other Other -£2m Various small changes 2021 Year H Technical I £2,137m
+Risk Margin (unaudited) -£101m Reflecting updated Internal Model output and updated yield curve, which has increased materially since last year end.
+Other +£7m Various small changes 2022 Year E - £2,101m